 We account for income taxes using the asset and liability approach for financial reporting purposes.
 We recognize deferred tax assets and liabilities for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Valuation allowances are established, when necessary, to reduce the deferred tax assets to an amount expected to be realized.

 Recent Accounting Pronouncements

-See Note 3 to the Consolidated Financial Statements included in in this prospectus for information on recent accounting pronouncements.
+See Note 3 to the Consolidated Financial Statements included in Item 8 in this Annual Report on Form 10-K for information on recent accounting pronouncements.

 Results of Operations